vizhub-core/vizhub/README.md

 export VIZHUB3_AUTH0_ISSUER_BASE_URL=
 ```

- * VIZHUB3_AUTH0_CLIENT_ID - This is found in the Auth0 UI under "Basic information" and called "Client ID".
+- VIZHUB3_AUTH0_CLIENT_ID - This is found in the Auth0 UI under "Basic information" and called "Client ID".
- * VIZHUB3_AUTH0_SECRET - This is found in the Auth0 UI under "Basic information" and called "Client Secret.
+- VIZHUB3_AUTH0_SECRET - This is found in the Auth0 UI under "Basic information" and called "Client Secret.
 It may also be possible to generate this from `openssl rand -hex 32`, not sure.
- * VIZHUB3_AUTH0_ISSUER_BASE_URL - This is found in the Auth0 UI under "Basic information" and called "Domain".
-It probably ends in "us.auth0.com" unless a custom domain has been configured.
+- VIZHUB3_AUTH0_ISSUER_BASE_URL - This is found in the Auth0 UI under "Basic information" and called "Domain".
+It probably ends in "us.auth0.com" unless a custom domain has been configured. **Note** you need to put `https://` in front of the value that you copy out of the Auth0 UI.
- * export VIZHUB3_AUTH0_BASE_URL - This is the URL for the site, for example `https://beta.vizhub.com`
+- export VIZHUB3_AUTH0_BASE_URL - This is the URL for the site, for example `https://beta.vizhub.com`

 In the "Application URIs" config inside the Auth0 UI: